u9n/dlms-cosem/README.md

 We add features depending on our own use cases and our clients use cases.
 If you need a feature implemented please contact us.

-# Training / Consultancy / Corporate Support
+# Training / Consultancy / Commercial Support

-We offer consultancy service and training services around this library and DLMS/COSEM.
+We offer consultancy service and training services around this library and general DLMS/COSEM.
-If you are in need of either please contact us.
+If you are interested in out services just reach out to us.

-If you have implemented a solution based on this library we also can offer a corporate support scheme.
+If you have implemented a solution based on this library we also offer a commercial support scheme.